volodymyrhudyma/blog/content/blog/7-ways-to-optimize-the-performance-of-react-app.md

 ## Summary

 In this article, we have reviewed some of the easiest and most effective ways of optimizing the performance of React application.

+In order to make the app as fast as possible, focus should be put on the performance since the very beginning of the project, choose appropriate architecture and tools.

+Quick recap:

+* Do not create large components, split them into smaller ones
+* Use memoization (**useMemo** hook, **React.memo**)
+* Split large bundle into smaller chunks to load them faster and on-demand
+* Debounce as much as possible
+* Get use of tree shaking
+* Learn the Reconciliation process in order to avoid remounting of the components accidentally
+* Paginate large data sets